 .
 This is similar to props

-decorator to a property of a component class:
+function to initialize a property of a component class:

 , values can be set in templates using the attribute syntax.
 Here's an example: